Artificial intelligence in music: Playboi Carti: "Timeless" and Music

 Playboi Carti has also been accused of using artificial intelligence deepfakes.
 The allegations followed the release of the song "Timeless", a collaboration with The Weeknd, where his verse was accused of using artificial intelligence.
 The allegations would further intensify after the release of his album Music, where "Rather Lie" and "Fine Shit" were also accused of using artificial intelligence.
 Playboi Carti would deny the accusations.

+Original Pilipino Music (OPM)

+Numerous OPM music have had notable AI covers.
+An AI cover of "Pahina" by Cup of Joe hit the Spotify Philippines' Viral Songs chart, with a negative reaction from one of the band members, and has since been removed from Spotify.
+Lofi Town, an AI artist covering Filipino songs, also hit Spotify Philippines' Top Artists list, with negative reactions from several OPM artists, including Maki, Adie, mrld, TJ Monterde, Janine Teñoso, and Angela Ken.
+An AI cover of "Kay Tagal Kitang Hinintay" was also criticized by Karylle.

 Technical approaches

 Artificial intelligence music encompasses a number of technical approaches used for music composition, analysis, classification, and suggestion.
 Techniques used are drawn from deep learning, machine learning, natural language processing, and signal processing.
 Current systems are able to compose entire musical compositions, parse affective content, accompany human players in real-time, and acquire patterns of user and context-dependent preferences.

 Symbolic music composition

 Symbolic music generation is the generation of music in discrete symbolic forms such as MIDI, where note and timing are precisely defined.
 Early systems employed rule-based systems and Markov models, but modern systems employ deep learning to a large extent.
 Recurrent Neural Networks (RNNs), and more precisely Long Short-Term Memory (LSTM) networks, have been employed in modeling temporal dependencies of musical sequences.
 They may be used to generate melodies, harmonies, and counterpoints in various musical genres.

 Transformer models such as Music Transformer and MuseNet became more popular for symbolic generation due to their ability to model long-range dependencies and scalability.
 These models were employed to generate multi-instrument polyphonic music and stylistic imitations.